selenasat/ci-cd-pipeline-template/README.md

 In this project, you will learn how to use GitHub Actions to automate workflows.
 The following components are included:

 1. **GitHub Actions Workflow File Walkthrough**
-   An explanation of the basic components and structure of a GitHub Actions workflow.
+   An explanation of the basic components and structure of a GitHub Actions workflow

+2. **GitHub Actions Lab - Creating Repository and Setting up Action**
+   Step-by-step guide for creating a GitHub repository and setting up a basic GitHub Action.

+3. **GitHub Actions Lab - Running and Troubleshooting Workflows**
+   A guide to running workflows and troubleshooting common issues.

+## GitHub Actions Workflow
 1. Create GitHub repository.
-      2. Click add file
+2. Click add create new file
 3. Create directory structure: your_repo/.github/workflows/superlinter.yml
 4. Make sure the directory structure follows the format above!

-3. **GitHub Actions Lab - Creating Repository and Setting up Action**
-   Step-by-step guide for creating a GitHub repository and setting up a basic GitHub Action.

-4. **GitHub Actions Lab - Running and Troubleshooting Workflows**
-   A guide to running workflows and troubleshooting common issues.

-## GitHub Actions Workflow

 The repository includes a GitHub Actions workflow file to lint the codebase using the Super Linter.
 Below is the content of the `.yml` workflow file: